biscuit-auth/biscuit/SPECIFICATIONS.md

 An implementation must refuse a token with a newer format than the range they know.
 An implementation must refuse a token with an older format than the range they know.
 An implementation must always generate tokens at the highest version it can do.

 The current minimum version number is 3.
+The current maximum version number is 4.

 # Version 2